Human Resources

 Recognized for outstanding health and productivity management

-In 2023, Meiji Holdings, Meiji, and Meiji Seika Pharma were recognized for their outstanding health and productivity management for the seven consecutive year through a certification program operated by Japan's Ministry of Economy, Trade and Industry.
+In 2024, Meiji Holdings, Meiji, and Meiji Seika Pharma were recognized for their outstanding health and productivity management for the eight consecutive year through a certification program operated by Japan's Ministry of Economy, Trade and Industry.
 The program evaluates companies based on their employee health activities, such as provision of regular checkups, healthcare guidance, counselling, and fitness programs.
-KM Biologics Co., Ltd. was certified as an excellent Health and Productivity Management corporation for the third consecutive year.

-Also, Meiji Holdings Corporation has been selected for the first time for the "2023 Health and Productivity Issues Selection" jointly conducted by the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange
+Also, In 2024, Meiji Holdings was selected as the Health & Productivity Stock Selection Brand by the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange for two consecutive years.

 Infection Control Measures